-- Shake the connector up-and-down, and right-and-left. - Shake the wiring harness up-and-down, and right-and-left. - Vibrate the part or sensor.
+- Shake the connector up-and-down, and right-and-left. - Shake the wiring harness up-and-down, and right-and-left.
+Especially, check the splice points of wiring harnesses carefully.
+Refer to GROUP 80B, SPLICE LOCATION P.00E-2. - Vibrate the part or sensor.